BetterMuSeek

 Top wood

 The top is made of Sitka spruce.
 Spruce is a light-colored wood with a fine-grain sequence.
 This wood tends to give our guitars a much more quintessential appearance.
-Spruce has become the most highly rated wood all over the board for acoustic guitars.
+Spruce has become the most highly rated wood for acoustic guitars.
 The Sitka spruce stands in contrast.

 Tonality

-Mahogany tonewood is a multi-functional such as it is exceptionally sturdy and resistant to wood rot.
-This kind of wood is very reliable and far less prone to distortion compared to others.
+Mahogany tonewood is multifunctional, such as being exceptionally sturdy and resistant to wood rot.
+This kind of wood is very reliable and far less prone to distortion than others.
 As a result, luthiers around the globe depend heavily on it.

 However, its popularity is due to much more than sturdiness; the tonal characteristics of the sound are also important.
 The tone is balanced and has solid foundations.
 Also, mahogany seems to have more sustain and resonant frequency.